awsdocs/aws-parallelcluster-user-guide/doc_source/supported-regions.md

 # Supported Regions<a name="supported-regions"></a>

-AWS ParallelCluster is available in the following AWS Regions:
+AWS ParallelCluster version 2\.x is available in the following AWS Regions:

 | Region Name | Region |